-To keep cultural shock at bay, you must meet locals and develop new friendships.
+To keep cultural shock at bay, you must meet locals and develop friendships.
 There are many ways to do it based on your interests.
-The search for local clubs and organizations can provide the ideal environment for meeting people with similar interests.
+The search for local clubs and organizations can provide the ideal environment for meeting persons with similar interests.
 Whether it’s a sport, a hobby, or a particular cultural affiliation, most cities have local clubs or dating groups that you can join.

 Take a class

 Taking a course, interest or learning something new, such as the local language, is an easy way to meet locals.
 Just like clubs, classes have the potency of bringing people together who share a common goal and interest.
 Besides, you will meet individuals of different ages and different regions.
 If you take a course and learn another language, you will also meet other foreigners who may or may not share your culture, but who share your experience.